FedeDP/libmodule/docs/src/callbacks.rst

   Poll callback, called when any event is ready to be received by a module. |br|
   Use evt->type to establish which event source triggered the event. |br|
   Note that evt is memory-ref'd.
-Thus, if you want to keep a message alive, you need to m_mem_ref() it. |br|
+Thus, if you want to keep a message alive, you are able to m_mem_ref() it. |br|
   Remember to unref it when done or you will cause a leak. |br|

   :param: :c:type:`m_mod_t *` mod: pointer to module.